 Things to do in the Costa del Sol

-22 of the Costa del Sol’s beaches have been awarded the Blue Flag status.- a guarantee of pristine sands and crystal waters.
-And with the Costa del Sol having the longest beach season in Iberian Spain, (April to October), there is plenty of time to soak up the sun.
+With 22 of the Costa del Sol’s beaches boasting the prestigious Blue Flag status, you’re guaranteed pristine sands and crystal-clear waters.
+And with the longest beach season in Iberian Spain—running from April to October—you’ll have plenty of time to bask in the sunshine!

-With over 70 golf courses, the other name of this part of Spain is the “Costa del Golf”.
-Almost all of the courses have water views to the south and mountain vistas to the north.
+With more than 70 golf courses, this part of Spain is often lovingly called the "Costa del Golf."
+Nearly every course offers stunning water views to the south and breathtaking mountain vistas to the north—perfect for both avid golfers and nature lovers alike!

-The local delicacy is made with fresh sardines spitted on wood stakes and cooked over hot coals.
-Often found at “Chiringuitos”, beach bars that serve Andalusian fried seafood dishes, look for the beach side fire pits where they roast the little beauties.
+The local delicacy features fresh sardines skewered on wooden stakes and cooked over hot coals.
+Often served at “Chiringuitos”—beach bars specialising in Andalusian fried seafood—keep an eye out for the beachside fire pits where these little beauties are roasted to perfection.

 Explore the Alcazaba de Antequera